You’ve probably heard of ghee being the “better” version of butter, but is that true or is it just hype?

 Ghee has been used in the Ayurvedic diet for ages for good reasons.
 In this article, we’ll cover the top 5 ghee benefits that earned ghee the “superfood” reputation.

-Your health is determined more by what you eat than by removing foods.— Eric Edmeades, Author of Mindvalley’s WildFit Program
+Your health is determined more by what you eat than by removing foods.— Eric Edmeades, trainer of Mindvalley’s WILDFIT Quest

 1. Ghee is a good source of butyric acid (BTA)